zhiqiangjianggithub/EchoSightPro/README.md

   <img src="images/monitor.JPG" />
 </p>

-The performance testing is based on Intel i5-12400(with an UHD730 integrated GPU embeded in), it is an extremely weak hardware (sorry Intel, that's the fact).
+The performance testing is based on Intel i5-12400(with an UHD730 integrated GPU built in), it is an extremely weak hardware (sorry Intel, that's the fact).
 Especially its integrated GPU is far behind main stream discreted GPU.

 <p align="center">